ArcPh1r3/Hunk/README.md

 ## Changelog

-`1.2.3`
+`1.3.0`
 - Added tool: EMF Scanner - acts as a weapon case detector to make finding them less of a struggle
+- Added gun: CQBR Assault Rifle
+- Added a special weapon to Voidling's fight to match the one given for Mithrix
+- Added item: I.D.
+Wristband
+- Added a handful of new unlockable knife skins!!
 - Added a lock-on effect to Perfect Dodges, intended to make counterattacks much more reliable- understandably can be disorienting so there is config to disable this behavior
 - Perfect Dodges now ignore character collision
 - Added a new counterattack when hitting Lemurians from behind that's faster and has AoE, necksnap haters rejoice
-- Added gun: CQBR Assault Rifle
-- Added a special weapon to Voidling's fight to match the one given for Mithrix
 - Extended Magazine (LE 5) now has a model and icon
 - Updated Imp counterattack animation
 - Made Perfect Dodges a little less forgiving on projectiles
+- Moved joke skins to cursed config and gave them proper icons
+- Anti-tank Missile and Railgun now have a 1% chance of showing up in post-loop weapon cases
 - Fixed barrels giving too much ammo
+- Fixed weapon case pings not telling you what was inside the case anymore
+- Fixed the contents of weapon cases being desynced on multiplayer again, not sure when this bug came back
+- Fixed more virus terminals spawning every time you respawned

 `1.2.2`
 - Added Slayer skin, courtesy of tsuyoikenko!